2sic/app-counter/readme.md

 ## History

-* 2021-09 v2.0.0
+* v02.00.00 2021-09
   * Updated to best-practices of 2sxc 12.05
   * Hybrid, so it works with Oqtane
-    * Tested to look good on Bootstrap5
+  * Tested to look ok on Bootstrap5

-* 2022-04 v2.2.0
+* v02.02.00 2022-04
   * Changed services to use ToSic.Sxc.Services
   * Activated image configuration
-* 2022-06 v2.3.0
+* v02.03.00 2022-06
   * Replaced all base classes with their 2sxc 14 equivalents
   * Removed all GetService<> and switched to the new ServiceKit14
   * Changed all toolbars to use the IToolbarService
+* v02.04.00 2023-09
+  * Removed _ from Filenames
+  * Upgraded to conventions 16.02
+  * Changed all code to be typed
+  * Remove bs3 Code and call the bs4 file
+  * less duplicated code, one Assets file in bs5